NewcastleRSE/sweet-project-website/pages/sections/publications.md

 - <b>Improving outcomeS for Women diagnosed with early breast cancer through adhErence to adjuvant Endocrine Therapy (SWEET): study protocol for a pragmatic randomised control trial of a patient‑centred intervention to improve adherence to endocrine therapy in early breast cancer.</b>  McGeagh et al. 2025. <em> Trials </em>.
 [Click here to read](https://pmc.ncbi.nlm.nih.gov/articles/PMC12659038/)

+Lay summary:

+Women who have had early breast cancer often take hormone endocrine therapy for at least five years after treatment.
+This greatly reduces the risk of the cancer coming back and improves survival.
+However, many women find it hard to keep taking this medicine regularly, or stop completely.
+The SWEET trial is a UK-based study which is testing whether a new support package called HT&Me can help women to keep taking their hormone therapy, and improve their quality of life.
+Approximately 1,460 women will take part.
+Half will receive usual care, and half will receive usual care, plus the extra support package HT&Me.
+This includes an animation, two consultations with a trained health professional, access to an interactive web app for 18 months, and monthly reminders to take their medication and return to the web app for support.

+The study will check whether this program improves adherence to hormone therapy and quality of life, and whether it offers good value for money.
+If successful, the trial could help reduce breast cancer recurrences and subsequent deaths, and improve quality of life, benefiting women, their families, and the NHS.

 - <b>Identifying determinants of adherence to adjuvant endocrine therapy following breast cancer: A systematic review of reviews.</b> Todd et al. 2024. <em> Cancer Medicine</em>.
 [Click here to read](https://onlinelibrary.wiley.com/doi/10.1002/cam4.6937)

 Lay summary: